ghostroad/TheOrchardTest/README.md

 This service, codenamed `Sietsema`[*](#footnote) , manages and serves data extracted from [the NYC Department of Health & Mental Hygiene Restaurant Inspection Results Dataset](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j).

-It is hosted [here](https://sietsema.herokuapp.com).
-It has no UI component, but exposes an API that can be queried using an http client like `curl` or Paw.
+It's hosted [here](https://sietsema.herokuapp.com).
+It exposes an API that can be queried using an http client like `curl` or Paw.

 An example query using `curl` (see [below](#read-api) for an explanation):